 When we remove the parentheses, we see that we have a quadratic equation.
 So we run through the steps for solving quadratic equations.
 Transpose all terms to one side and leave a zero on the other.

 Factor.
 This is one of the easier factoring problems.
-The x squared comes from an x and an x and we are then looking for two numbers that multiply to 54 and have a difference of 3.
+The x squared comes from an x and an x and we are then looking for two numbers that multiply to 54 Y and have a difference of 3.
 If you think about it, of course we are looking for two number that multiply to 54 and have a difference of 3.
 The length and the width of the rectangle will multiply to 54 and have a difference of 3.
-So as soon as we realize that 6 and 9 are the numbers, we will be done.
+With thepractice we have been getting at factoring we soon realize that 6 and 9 are the numbers, and we will be done.
 But let's pretend that we didn't notice that.
 Factor

 Set the factors equal to zero and solve the resulting equations.